Fattorino/ImNodeFlow/readme.md

 **Node based editor/blueprints for ImGui**

 Create your custom nodes, and their logic.
-ImNodeFLow will handle connections, editor logic and rendering.
+ImNodeFlow will handle connections, editor logic and rendering.

 https://github.com/Fattorino/ImNodeFlow/assets/90210751/c2c1e7a6-8f83-42df-8a26-037de8835f9d